Giving the AI definition a form suitable for the engineer: Incorrect move

 1. We will assume that the incorrect move does not change the internal state of the world, i.e. by making an incorrect move the device loses nothing.
 We may say that neither it gains something.
 The only thing gained is the information it obtains.
 By making a move and this move turns out to be an incorrect one, the device obtains the information that this move is incorrect, which may turn out a piece of useful information.

 2. We will assume that if we've tried one move and the world has told us that it is incorrect, there is no need for the device to try it one more time while the state of the world is the same.
-Of course, if we assume that the function Correct is fixed and we know which the correct moves are before we've tried them, the above assumption is correct, but we might want to assume something even weaker.
+Of course, if we assume that the Correct function is fixed and we know which the correct moves are before we've tried them, the above assumption is correct, but we might want to assume something even weaker.
 For example, imagine a world with a built-in clock, which marks how much time the device took to think.
-In this world, the function Correct depends not only on the state of the world, but also on the time we took to make a move.
-Well, we will assume that even if the function Correct changes according to the delay, the incorrect moves will only increase in number, i.e. we will assume that if a move is incorrect, it will be still incorrect even if we repeat it.
+In this world, the Correct function depends not only on the state of the world, but also on the time we took to make a move.
+Well, we will assume that even if the Correct function changes according to the delay, the incorrect moves will only increase in number, i.e. we will assume that if a move is incorrect, it will be still incorrect even if we repeat it.

 3. We will assume that the device has no right to make the same incorrect moves infinitely, i.e. that it must remember the incorrect moves it made and not repeat them at least until a correct move is received.
-Once a correct move is received, the device may clear its memory and try moves that have been incorrect because the fact that a move has been incorrect the previous step does not mean that it will be incorrect the next step.
+Once a correct move is received, the device may clear its memory and may attempt moves that have been incorrect before.
+The fact that a move has been incorrect the previous step does not mean that it will be incorrect the next step.

-The reason we made the aforementioned assumption is not to allow the device find itself in deadlock.
+The reason we made the aforementioned assumption is to prevent the device from reaching a deadlock.
 Of course, the possible incorrect moves could be many or even infinitely many, which could again result in a delay or deadlock, but knowing that the possible outputs are finite or pseudo-infinite (which is also finite), we will come to the conclusion that, at least in theory, such a deadlock cannot occur.

-4. We will assume that the function Correct never returns the empty set, i.e. we will assume that there is always at least one correct move.
-If we assume that dead ends exist (i.e. situations in which the function Correct returns the empty set), we can associate these moments with death.
+4. We will assume that the Correct function never returns the empty set, i.e. we will assume that there is always at least one correct move.
+If we assume that dead ends exist (i.e. situations in which the Correct function returns the empty set), we can associate these moments with death.
 We can think of death as a mistake which we are trying to avoid but this mistake is always fatal, and therefore we cannot learn from it.
 That's why it is better to think that there are no such moments in our world.